 - Add to Home screen: You must test if the web app provides metadata for ‘Add to Homescreen’.

 - Page transitions- Transitions should be clear and smooth and should not get hinder even on slow data networks.

-- Service Worker should be validated.
+- The service Worker should be validated.

 - Each page must have a URL: Each page on the web app must have a URL and take care that all the URLs must be unique.

 - Functionality- The most essential part of any testing is to check the functionality of the testing entity.
 Functional testing covers the main areas of the app that are defined in the requirement document.
-Manual or PWA Automation testing can be performed by the pwa tester.
+Manual or PWA Automation testing can be performed by the PWA tester.